 While credit repair may ultimately yield a higher credit score, there’s a chance it won’t last.
 The credit reporting agencies remove items that are in dispute from the consumer’s credit report while the dispute is active.
 This may cause the credit score to rise.
-However, if the item in dispute is found to be valid and not permanently removed from the report, the score will go back down.
+However, if the disputed item is found valid and not permanently removed from the report, the score will go back down.

 There are many credit repair scams.

 While legitimate credit repair companies do exist, it is also a category that attracts numerous scams.
 Beware of any company promising immediate, dramatic and permanent results.
-For example, there’s no legitimate way to get a credit score to rise 100 points or more in a very short time.
-Additionally, a company shouldn’t make guarantees of success since the whole process depends on whether or not there are legitimate errors on a consumer’s credit report.
+For example, there’s no legitimate way to raise a credit score 100 points or more in a short time.
+Additionally, a company can’t guarantee success since the whole process depends on whether there are legitimate errors on a credit report.

 You can attempt to repair your credit yourself.